 Instructor(s): Mark P. Zachos

 Mr. Mark Zachos is the president of Dearborn Group, Inc. and has more than twenty years of networking experience.
 He participates in many SAE and ISO multiplexing committees, including the following: J1850, J1939, J2284, J2411, and J2367.
 Mr. Zachos holds a B.S. and an M.S. in engineering from the University of Michigan, where he is currently an adjunct professor.

-- 365 days of access (from date of purchase) to the 10.5 hour course
+- 365 days of single-user access (from date of purchase) to the 10.5 hour course

 - Links to streaming video modules

 - Course Handbook (downloadable, .pdf's, subject to DRM)

 - The SAE standards, J1939 Recommended Practice for a Serial Control and Communications Vehicle Network and J1939/71 Recommended Practice for Vehicle Application Layer (.pdf, downloadable)